solana-foundation/mucho/README.md

 ### info

-Gather helpful troubleshooting info about your setup, including tool version and general info about your Solana CLI configuration.
+Gather helpful troubleshooting info about your setup, including tool versions and general info about your operating system and Solana CLI configuration.

 **Usage:**